ComposeCode/RHEL7-RHCE-course-helper/chapter11/section11-1.md

 ### DNS Message Logging

-- DNS messages and alerts are logged to /var/log/messages, as are
+- DNS messages and alerts are logged to /var/log/messages, as are all messages related to stopping and starting the named service, zone loading and unloading, general information, warning messages, etc.

+### Configuring BIND server